castobary/py_data_visualization/README.md

 1. **matplot101**  This covers the basics of using matplotlib and how to draw a simple line chart using matplotlib
 2. **matplot102**  This covers how to draw a scatter plot, coloring a plot and saving a plot
 3. **matplot103**  This covers on how to create a random walk plot and depends on the random walk class
+4. **plotly** Covers data visualization using the plotly library - *Roll some dice*

 **Source** *Python Crash Course 2nd Edition
 A Hands-On, Project-Based Introduction to Programming